jonathonadams/zero-to-production/libs/server/auth/README.md

 ## Configuration Options

-TODO -> Document environment variables for Auth module TODO -> Sendgrid API Key, including template
+TODO -> Document environment variables for Auth module TODO -> Sendgrid API Key, including template -> move out of auth module?
 TODO -> With JWKS or without (for guards).
 With Refresh Token route or not

 ## Generate RS256 Private / Pub Key pair